 Now we know and understand God’s plan of redemption.
 He sent His perfect Son as a sacrifice to pay for our sins and then raised Jesus from the dead to prove that His plan worked!
 He did this in the “fullness of time.”
 At just the right time.

-Salvation is offered to all people everywhere in order to “unite all things in him.”
+Salvation is offered to all people everywhere to “unite all things in him.”
 Later in this book, we will see that salvation came to the Gentiles.
 All peoples can be united through Christ as every person who believes in Him will be part of His one big family.

 We want to help you study the Bible, obey the Bible, and teach the Bible to others.
 We have therefore created a library of almost one thousand (and growing) inductive Bible studies, which are available for free.
 This takes a lot of time and hard work.